top of page

 But, due to the safety concerns (toxicity), it is questionable whether authorities would permit the transportation and use of ammonia in populated areas.
 Although no ammonia-powered demonstration vessel has yet sailed, several shipping-related consortia have initiated projects that should lead to ammonia-powered vessel demonstrations by 2023/2024.

-Synthesis of ammonia has been carried out by Haber-Bosch process since the beginning of the 20th century, which converts atmospheric nitrogen (N2) to ammonia (NH3) by a reaction with H2 using a metal catalyst (typically an iron oxide - Fe3O4) under high temperatures & pressures, as shown in Figure 1.
+Synthesis of ammonia has been carried out by Haber-Bosch (HB) process since the beginning of the 20th century, which converts atmospheric nitrogen (N2) to ammonia (NH3) by a reaction with H2 using a metal catalyst (typically an iron oxide - Fe3O4) under high temperatures & pressures (Figure 1).
+The HB process, where nitrogen and hydrogen molecules react to form ammonia (N2 + H2 → NH3), accounts for 1.4% of global CO2 emissions and consumes 1% of the world's total energy production [NE, 2019].

 Traditionally used in the production of nitrogen fertilizers or as industrial refrigerant, ammonia now finds new uses riding the energy transition wave.
 Figure 2 shows some new ammonia applications.